EleborGB/kernelProto/README.md

 `>KernelProto /dev/tty0 19200 &`

-if ypu use an USB adapter change the device to
+if you use an USB adapter change the device to

 `> KernelProto /dev/ttyUSB0 19200 &`

 ## Project Status
-Project is sufficente for on stree use, but of course it is in progress.
+Project is sufficent for on street use, but of course it is in progress.
-Any suggestion, bugs signaltion or request of improvement aer wellcome.
+Any suggestion, bugs signalation or request of improvement are welcome.

 ## Room for Improvement